codingforpleasure/customized-workspace/Ubuntu/useful-resources/rabbitmq.md

 **Producer** sends a message, it uses an **exchange**.
 The exchange forwards the message to a queue.

-* The producer needs to specify a message with a binding key.
+* The producer needs to specify a message with a binding key (routing key)

 ### Consuming a message